Into the Wild

 Hit the tracks and immerse yourself in the colours of Hawke’s Bay!
-If you’re after a short walk to stretch your legs or you just want to explore our backyard, here are a few must-do’s this Autumn:
+If you’re after a short walk to stretch your legs or you just want to explore our backyard, here are a few must-do’s:

 This spectacular walk includes a jaw-dropping 58m waterfall and mixed lowland native forest: kanuka, kawakawa and kowhai, just to name a few.
 Roughly 1.5hrs drive from Napier, this walk will take you 1.5 hours in total.
 Pull up at the DOC car park off Heays Access Road and set off on your adventure!